 Travel hacks and hints for cycling or backpacking Borneo on a budget.
 During our bike trip in Sabah, Sarawak, and Kalimantan we learned how to stay cheap and enjoy a low-cost adventure.
 Riding Borneo on a bike or traveling with a backpack, some things you need to know.

+Borneo, backpacking or cycling?
 Borneo isn’t for sure a primary cycle trip destination and honestly, it can be a little boring.
 Most of the time you’ll be surrounded by palm oil plantation, even when taking the dirt roads.
 Backpacking in Borneo might be an easier solution since most of the highlights are easily reachable by bus.

 That said, cycling in Malaysian Borneo (Sabah and Sarawak) is easy, people are wonderful and very welcoming, and it left us with great memories of wonderful times.

 Kalimantan, the Indonesian part, is much more wild and underdeveloped, mostly muddy roads.
 We have cycled just few hundred km there so we’ll include what little we know in this guide, but that won’t be exhaustive.

 This guide is based on our experience of a 45-day trip from Kota Kinabalu to Kuching, and then 15 more days from Kuching to Pontianak in Indonesian Borneo (West Kalimantan).

 This article is part of our series of guides to DIY adventure travel on a budget.
 The info can be useful to every kind of traveler with some adventurous spirit (hitchhikers or backpackers willing to travel for cheap).

 Below you will find a map with elevation profile recorded by our GPS.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)